-In April, the group abducted more than 200 girls in the town of Chibok in northeastern Nigeria.
+In April, gunmen abducted more than 200 girls in the town of Chibok, a short distance south of Gumsuri.
 After a fierce gunbattle with soldiers, the militants herded the girls out of bed and onto buses, and sped off.
 Only a few dozen of the girls have escaped.

 What exactly is Boko Haram, and why has it turned into a Nigerian synonym for fear and bloodshed?

 The name translates to "Western education is sin" in the local Hausa language.

 The militant group says its aim is to impose a stricter enforcement of Sharia law across Africa's most populous nation, which is split between a majority Muslim north and a mostly Christian south.

 In recent years, its attacks have intensified in an apparent show of defiance amid the nation's military onslaught.
 Its ambitions appear to have expanded to the destruction of the Nigerian government.

 How long has it been around?

 The group was founded 12 years ago by Mohammed Yusuf, a charismatic cleric who called for a pure Islamic state in Nigeria.
 Police killed him in 2009 in an incident captured on video and posted to the Internet.

 The crackdown, some say, made Boko Haram more violent and defiant.

 Abubakar Shekau took control of the group and escalated the attacks.
 It murdered and kidnapped Westerners, and started a bombing campaign that targeted churches, mosques and government buildings.